-The RGB-ITR (Red Green and Blue – Imaging Topological Radar), shown in Figure 5, is a LIDAR scanner based on the amplitude modulation of laser beams and lock-in technique for both colour and structure information estimation [22].
-Two properly developed software, called ScanSystem and itrAnalyzer, allow setting scan parameters, data calibration, post processing analysis and 3D models generation [23].
-This instrument can work during 24 hours without the influence by external factors, like the variability of the ambient light factors.
-Differently from other laser scanners, the RGB-ITR system drives the beam on the surface drawing a TV-like raster, which ensures the same resolution on the lateral walls and the top.
-The entire digitalization was performed placing the scanner in the middle of the room and rotating the optical head when the entire field of view was punctually covered by the laser beams.
-Also if in this particular case the laser scanner operated approximately at a distance of 5m, the instrument can operate up to 35m.
-The resulting spot size of the three super-imposed laser beams was 0.3mm, while the spatial resolution was set at 0.5 mm as a good compromise between the scanning time and the image resolution.
+The RGB-ITR, shown in Figure 4, is a light detection and ranging (LIDAR) scanner based on the amplitude modulation of laser beams and the use of the lock-in technique for estimations of both colour and structure information [22].
+Two pieces of software designed for the system, ScanSystem and itrAnalyzer, allow the user to set the scan parameters, calibrate data, perform post-processing analyses and generate 3D models [23].
+This instrument can be used at any time without being influenced by external factors such as the variability of the ambient light.
+Differently from other laser scanners, the RGB-ITR system positions the beam on the surface using a TV-like raster, which ensures the same resolution on the lateral walls and the top.
+The entire digitalisation was performed by placing the scanner in the middle of the room and rotating the optical head until the entire field of view was covered by the laser beams.
+In this particular case, the laser scanner was placed approximately 5 m away from the target; in general, it can operate from a distance of up to 35 m.
+The resulting spot size of the 3 super-imposed laser beams was 0.3 mm, while the spatial resolution was set at 0.5 mm as a good compromise between the scanning time and the image resolution.
 The ITR scanner is based on a polar coordinate system, so its spatial resolution is dependent on the distance between the instrument and the target.
-In the presented case study, the acquisition was made at an average distance of 5m and the angular point-to-point resolution of the motorized mirror was set at 2-4mdeg: the average point-to-point spatial resolution was about 0.3-0.5mm.
-A complete dissertation on the comparison between standard cameras, usually equipped on commercial scanners, and RGB-ITR image resolutions, as well as the system data resolution and accuracy, can be found in a published paper [24].
-During the acquisition phase a linear calibration procedure was completed: it consists in illuminating by the laser beams a calibrated white target at several distances; the resulting curves are used during the post-process phase for normalizing the colour channels values.
-The Landscape Room, with a size of about 10x10x3 m3, was digitalized in 4 days without the influence by ambient light, the sun during the day and the artificial lights during the night.
+In the presented case study, the acquisition was made at an average distance of 5 m, and the angular point-to-point resolution of the motorised mirror was set at 2–4 mdeg.
+The average point-to-point spatial resolution was about 0.3–0.5 mm.
+A complete dissertation presenting a comparison of the image resolutions of standard commercial scanner cameras and RGB-ITR as well as comparisons of their data resolution and accuracy can be found in a published paper [24].
+During the acquisition phase, a linear calibration procedure was completed that consisted of pointing the laser beam at a calibrated white target from several distances; the resulting curves were used during the post-process phase to normalise the colour channel values.
+The Landscape Room, which is about 10×10×3 m3, was digitalised in 4 days without needing to wait for optimal ambient light; the sun provided light during the day and artificial lights were used during the night.

 RESULTS

 Figure 5.
-False colour LIF image, reconstructed at 300, 400, 500 nm, on the left; photogrammetric image with measured area in the yellow line, on the right.
+False colour LIF image reconstructed at 300, 400 and 500 nm on the left; photogrammetric image with measured area in the yellow line on the right.

 Figure 7.
-Photogrammetric real scaled 1:1 details of the lunette
+Photogrammetric details of the lunette at 1:1 scale.

-The 3D real scaled model of the stufetta tunnel vault obtained by the photogrammetry allows to focus some details to support and integrate the other NDTs measures and experimental results [25].
-After the photogrammetric measurements, the LIF scanning system was applied for the investigation of the stufetta vault.
+The 3D scale model of the Stufetta tunnel vault obtained by photogrammetry makes it possible to focus on particular details in order to support and integrate the measurements and experimental results of other non-destructive testing techniques [25].
+After the photogrammetric measurements were completed, the LIF scanning system was applied to the investigation of the Stufetta vault.
 In Figure 5, the false colour LIF image, reconstructed at 300, 400 and 500 nm, is reported on the left.
-The relative photogrammetric image, with the measured area highlighted in the yellow line, is reported as reference on the right.
+The relative photogrammetric image, with the measured area outlined by the yellow line, is reported as a reference on the right.

 Figure 6.
-LIF spectra related to areas with presence of bio-deterioration (upper spectrum) and restoration materials (lower spectrum).
+LIF spectra related to areas with evidence of biodeterioration (upper spectrum) and restoration materials (lower spectrum).

 Figure 8.
 Partial 3D model reconstruction of the Landscape Room obtained by RGB-ITR scanner.